-By the year 2023, 50 percent of the roles that government CIOs will oversee do not exist in government IT today, according to Gartner, Inc.'s latest prediction.
+By the year 2023, 50% of the roles that government CIOs will oversee do not exist in government IT today, according to Gartner, Inc.'s latest prediction.

 A recent CIO survey shows that the transition to digital government is gaining momentum.
-It found that 53 percent of digital initiatives in government organizations have moved from the design stage to early stages of delivering digitally driven outcomes.
-This is up from 40 percent last year.
-Additionally, 39 percent of governments expect cloud services to be a technology area where they will spend the greatest amount of new or additional funding in 2019.
+It found that 53% of digital initiatives in government organizations have moved from the design stage to early stages of delivering digitally driven outcomes.
+This is up from 40% last year.
+Additionally, 39% of governments expect cloud services to be a technology area where they will spend the greatest amount of new or additional funding in 2019.

 “These findings demonstrate that leadership has become more comfortable with cloud delivery models and has moved away from concerns regarding security and data ownership,” said Cathleen Blanton, research vice president at Gartner.

 "The move to digital business means that the IT organization needs to adapt to new skills requirements,” Blanton said.
 “In many governments, roles of chief data officers and cloud architects are already present.
 However, it is worth noting that 38% of government respondents did not introduce any new roles in 2018 due to insufficient resources, skills, and cultural issues.”